The phase structure of asymmetric ballistic annihilation: Introduction

 \subsection{Overview of proofs}

 The key to proving Theorem \ref{thm:main1} is Lemma \ref{lemma:main_recursion}, which gives algebraic equations relating the main probabilities associated to BA.
 The proof uses a mass transport principle to generalize the approach in \cite[Proposition 5]{HST}.
 The equations are further manipulated in Proposition \ref{prop:trichotomy} to obtain recursive formulas for $\vec q$ and $\cev q$.
-This leads to the criterium for fluctuation in Theorem \ref{thm:main1}.

-Theorem \ref{cor:main2} mainly relies on Lemma \ref{prop:theta}.
-The lemma shows that the expected value of $\cev{Z}$ and $\vec{Z}$, which only depend a finite interval, can be used to characterize when $\theta>0$.
-The lemma is a quantitative generalization of \cite[Proposition 11]{HST}, which states
+This leads to the criterion for fluctuation in Theorem \ref{thm:main1}.
+It is noteworthy that our methods, which average over the longtime behavior of all particles in the system, are not sensitive to the value of $v$.
+Any dependence between $v$ and the phase behavior is contained implicitly in the quantities $\vec \alpha, \cev \alpha, \hat \alpha$, $\vec \beta$, and $\cev \beta$.